swcarpentry/DEPRECATED-bc/novice/shell/04-loop.md

 > ~~~
 >
 > Oops: each time through the loop the shell looks for a variable named `filenamebackup`, which doesn't exist.
-> To avoid confusing our `$filename` variable with the text ".backup",
+> To avoid confusing our `$filename` variable with the text "backup",
 > we can use curly braces:
 >
 > ~~~